Ted Throneberry Murder: Where Are Anne Throneberry, Mark Holsombach, and William Frazier Now?

 Mark was convicted of capital murder, a criminal attempt to commit capital murder, kidnapping, and a felon in possession of a firearm and was sentenced to life without parole on November 4, 2005.
 As per official records, he is serving his sentence at the Varner Unit of the Arkansas Department of Correction.
 On the other hand, Bill was sentenced in May 2006 to 30 years in prison after being convicted of committing capital murder, first-degree murder, kidnapping, and aggravated robbery.
 He is in the Tucker Unit and scheduled to be released in April 2025.

 After being convicted of manslaughter, kidnapping, and hindering apprehension or prosecution, Anne was sentenced to 28 years in prison on January 26, 2007.
-She first became eligible for parole in 2015 but was imprisoned in Wrightsville Unit as of March 2020.
+She became eligible for parole in 2015 but was imprisoned in Wrightsville Unit as of March 2020.
 Now in her early 60s, she is out on parole and claims her innocence, vehemently denying the allegation of an affair with Mark.

 Read More: Mary Margaret Murder: Where is Dorothea Ann Now?